quchen/articles/fbut.md

 runs in constant stack space and is well-optimized.
 (The *one* valid use case for `genericLength` is for lazy nats, which nobody ever uses.)

+One person mentioned that `genericLength` works for lists with even larger numbers of elements than `maxBound :: Int`.
+Assuming a 4-byte `Int` on a system, that single list would have to be a little over 16 GiB in memory (each entry is an `Int` value, and an `Int` pointer to the next value).
+At this point, lists are probably not the right representation for your data.

 ### `unsafePerformIO`
 `unsafePerformIO` is very useful in advanced Haskell, and very wrong otherwise.
 Chances are `>>=` is what you want.